-- 1. Help students think critically about gender stereotypes by: - o Encouraging reflection and awareness when you see opportunities; - o Openly criticizing stereotypical images exposed in the public space; - o Drawing attention to gender stereotypes when students use web applications on their tablets or computers; - Questioning the stereotypes and prejudices perpetuated by students or other people; and - o Correcting the impression that there are specific activities for women and others for men. - 2.
-Because tasks are often divided up between the students in a work group along gender-based lines, invite them to share tasks or try out new ones. - 3.
-React verbally in situations of inequality and discuss them with your students so as to deconstruct stereotypes and encourage them to adopt egalitarian values. - 4.
-In sports, where gender stereotypes are highly present, intervene quickly when you hear discriminatory comments. - 5.
-Feminize your written work and what you say so that everyone feels included. - 6.
-Raise awareness about the aptitudes developed when practising the various activities open to young people and show how they are beneficial to everyone, both girls and boys. - 7.
-Organize activities to raise the awareness of students about the issue of hypersexualization. - 8.
-Organize workshops and games with students to engage in a dialogue dealing with the issue of gender identity and two-spirit folks. - 9.
-Introduce models of men and women who transcend stereotypical roles. - 10.
-Work on gender-based stereotypes with young people, particularly with boys who tend to adhere to them more. - 11.
-Encourage students to choose activities or tasks they tend to ignore or avoid. - 12.
+- 4. Help students think critically about gender stereotypes by: - o Encouraging reflection and awareness when you see opportunities; - o Openly criticizing stereotypical images exposed in the public space; - o Drawing attention to gender stereotypes when students use web applications on their tablets or computers; - Questioning the stereotypes and prejudices perpetuated by students or other people; and - o Correcting the impression that there are specific activities for women and others for men. - 5.
+Because tasks are often divided up between the students in a work group along gender-based lines, invite them to share tasks or try out new ones. - 6.
+React verbally in situations of inequality and discuss them with your students so as to deconstruct stereotypes and encourage them to adopt egalitarian values. - 7.
+In sports, where gender stereotypes are highly present, intervene quickly when you hear discriminatory comments. - 8.
+Feminize your written work and what you say so that everyone feels included. - 9.
+Raise awareness about the aptitudes developed when practising the various activities open to young people and show how they are beneficial to everyone, both girls and boys. - 10.
+Organize activities to raise the awareness of students about the issue of hypersexualisation. - 11.
+Organize workshops and games with students to engage in a dialogue dealing with the issue of gender identity. - 12.
+Introduce models of men and women who transcend stereotypical roles. - 13.
+Work on gender-based stereotypes with young people, particularly with boys who tend to adhere to them more. - 14.
+Encourage students to choose activities or tasks they tend to ignore or avoid. - 15.
 In situations calling for a cooperative approach or teamwork, encourage participants to use the respective strengths of the girls and boys in the group to give them opportunities to shine.
-This is particularly important for girls, whose self-confidence is often weaker than that of boys. - 13.
-Encourage young women to explore trades traditionally performed by men and encourage young men who wish to work in areas traditionally dominated by women to choose careers in those fields. - 14.
+This is particularly important for girls, whose self-confidence is often weaker than that of boys.

+- 16. Encourage young women to explore trades traditionally performed by men and encourage young men who wish to work in areas traditionally dominated by women to choose careers in those fields. - 17.
 Implement promotional campaigns dealing with this.
 Support and encourage the academic, professional and social aspirations of young people.
 Help them become convinced that they can do anything and that all career choices are possible.

-Feminist Pedagogies
+Feminist Pedagogy

-To support school perseverance in all students by deconstructing gender stereotypes, it is important to practise feminist pedagogy; in other words, a pedagogy that ultimately seeks to eliminate inequality between women and men.
-According to Penny Welch (1994: 156), all feminist pedagogies are founded on three principles that seek to:
+To support school perseverance in all students by deconstructing gender stereotypes, it is important to practise egalitarian pedagogy; in other words, a feminist pedagogy that ultimately seeks to eliminate inequality between women and men.
+According to Penny Welch (1994: 156), feminist pedagogy is founded on three principles that seek to:

-- Establish egalitarian relationships in the classroom; - Ensure that students feel valued as individuals; and - Use the experience of students as a source or learning.
+- o Establish egalitarian relationships in the classroom; - o Ensure that students feel valued as individuals; and - o Use the experience of students as a source or learning.

-Burke and Jackson feel that, in addition to these principles, the pedagogical activity should also be transformative (Pagé, Solar and Lampron, 2018, p.
+Burke and Jackson feel that, in addition to these principles, "the pedagogical activity should also be transformative" (Pagé, Solar and Lampron, 2018, p.
 8).
-Here are a few other general recommendations for how to put into practice feminist pedagogies.
+Here are a few other general recommendations for how to put into practice egalitarian pedagogy.